-15 Competing interests.
-The authors have no competing interests to report.
+Competing interests.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
-GS acknowledges funding by the National Science Foundation Graduate Research Fellowship under Grant No. 00039202.
-The authors thank two anonymous reviewers for helpful comments that greatly improved the manuscript.
-The authors also thank Dr. Kimberly Hill and Dr. Walter Bertoldi for insightful discussion, and give special thanks to Dr. Marco Redolfi for assistance with the linear bar theory calculations.
+The authors thank two anonymous reviewers for helpful comments that greatly improved the article.
+The authors also thank Kimberly Hill and Walter Bertoldi for insightful discussion and give special thanks to Marco Redolfi for assistance with the linear bar theory calculations.